maxchang3/RetroPHPWebStudy/README.md

 # Retro PHP Web Study Environment

-Easy PHP MySQL development with Docker and Docker Compose.

-This is a fork of [Docker NGINX PHP MySQL PhpMyadmin](https://github.com/rzrokon/Docker-NGINX-PHP-MySQL-PhpMyadmin) with customizations, mainly for macOS with apple Silicon.
+> This is a fork of [Docker NGINX PHP MySQL PhpMyadmin](https://github.com/rzrokon/Docker-NGINX-PHP-MySQL-PhpMyadmin) with customizations, mainly for macOS with apple Silicon.

-This project was just built for my old-school PHP & Web course at university.
-Since I'm using an Apple Silicon Mac, this project is customized for arm64.
+> This project was created specifically for my traditional PHP and Web course at the university.
+As I'm using an Apple Silicon Mac, the `arm64v8/phpmyadmin` has been used, you can replace it with just `phpmyadmin` if you are amd64.

+> If you require production-level tools, I recommend [DDEV](https://ddev.com/). ((I discovered this after making this repo from the the original  repo.)

-# The Original README
+# Intro

-# Docker NGINX PHP MySQL PhpMyadmin

 Easy PHP MySQL development with Docker and Docker Compose.